wpyoga/openvz6-glibc-patch/ubuntu/18.04-bionic-glibc-2.31/README.md

 During upgrade to Ubuntu 20.04 LTS Focal using do-release-upgrade, our custom repository will be disabled.
-However, our custom versioning ensures that our glibc packages will not be overwritten by packages from focal.
+However, our custom versioning ensures that our glibc packages will not be overwritten by packages from official Focal repositories.

 Reference:
 - https://manpages.ubuntu.com/manpages/bionic/man7/deb-version.7.html